zitadel/terraform-provider-zitadel/docs/resources/email_provider_smtp.md

 ### Optional

 - `description` (String) Description of the email provider.
 - `password` (String, Sensitive) Password used to communicate with your SMTP server.
+This value is write-only and is never stored in Terraform state; it cannot be read back.
 - `reply_to_address` (String) Address to reply to.
 - `set_active` (Boolean) Set the email provider as active after creating/updating.
 - `tls` (Boolean) TLS used to communicate with your SMTP server.